adrolli/filament-select-tree/README.md

 ->multiple(false)
 ```

-By default, the tree key (wire key) will be a random generated value, you can change this with the following method.
+you can change the tree key with the following method.

 ```php
 ->treeKey('my-cool-tree')